Background pattern

 Use in children and adolescents

-To initiate treatment with a low dose, an alternative formulation (oral liquid solution) more suitable than aripiprazole may be used.
+To start treatment with a low dose, an alternative formulation (oral liquid solution) may be used, which is more suitable than aripiprazole.

-Try to take this medication every day at the same time.
+Try to take this medicine every day at the same time.
 It does not matter if you take it with or without food.
-Take the capsule once with a little water.
+Always take the capsule with a little water.

-Even if you feel better, do not alter or interrupt the daily dose of this medication without consulting your doctor first.
+Even if you feel better, do not change or interrupt the daily dose of this medicine without consulting your doctor first.

 If you take more Abipol than you should

 If you realize that you have taken more aripiprazole than your doctor recommended (or if someone else has taken part of your aripiprazole), contact your doctor immediately.
-If you cannot communicate with your doctor, go to the nearest hospital and bring the packaging with you.
+If you cannot contact your doctor, go to the nearest hospital and take the package with you.

 Patients who have taken too much aripiprazole have experienced the following symptoms: